 Whether it’s a few days, a few weeks, or a few months, a hospital stay is never fun.
 Not only can it be boring and isolating, but going through medical challenges can be painful, exhausting, and stressful.

-Everyone has a different way of coping with the difficulties of a hospital stay.
+Additionally, everyone has a different way of coping with the difficulties of a hospital stay.
 Some love spending time with visitors while others prefer to only see immediate family.
 Some like to have lots of activities to keep them busy while others prefer to simply rest.
-It all depends on the individual and how they’re feeling during their stay.
+It all depends on the individual, their unique health situation and how they’re feeling during their stay.

 If you have a friend or loved one in the hospital, you may be wondering how best to help them and let them know you care.

-Sometimes the best thing you can do for someone is simply spend some time with them.
+Sometimes the best thing you can do for someone is simply spend some time with them to show them that you care.
 Hospital stays can be lonely and monotonous, and having some company can make it far more enjoyable.
+Whether you’re catching up on life over tea, playing a game or watching a movie together, quality time can mean so much.
 Just make sure to check in with your friend or loved one first to see if they’re feeling up to receiving visitors.

 Erin Bowers told us,”This might sound cheesy, but someone’s time.
 For someone to go out of their way to acknowledge me when I am at my lowest means the world!”

 “When you’re in and out of the hospital a lot, even people close to you stop visiting.
 The only thing I want when I’m in there is my friends and family.
 Just to sit with me and rub my back or hold my hand.
 It gets so incredibly lonely when the only people who are touching you are the hospital staff.
 A loving touch makes having to lay in bed for weeks at a time in a cold sterile place so much easier,” said Hannah Easton DeWitt.